 Commercial art brings color and creativity to our day-to-day, and you might be surprised to learn that some of the most recognizable names in the world of fine art began their careers as commercial artists.
 Many innovative artists, particularly those that rose to fame during the Golden Age of Illustration and the Pop Art movements, were commercial artists.
-The most memorable commercial artists were not those that completely broke away from that world but rather those that elevated their craft into the realm of fine art.
+The most memorable commercial artists were not those that completely broke away from that world but rather those that elevated their craft into the fine art world.

 What is Commercial Art?